DopplerHQ/vscode/README.md

 npm run test-local
 ```

+## Releasing

+To release a new version, just update the `version` in `package.json` and merge the change into `master`.

+The release workflow checks if a Git tag for the version in `package.json` already exists.
+If the tag doesn't exist, it builds the extension, creates a GitHub release (+ tag), and publishes it to the VS Code and OVSX Marketplaces.

 ## Contributing

 If you want to contribute to this project, you can do so by forking the repository and submitting a pull request.